amolenk/dapr-hands-on/Assignment04/README.md

 In order to complete this assignment, the following goals must be met:

-[WIP]
+1. The simulation uses the dapr client to send messages over pub/sub to the TrafficControl service (vehicle entry and vehicle exit).
+2. The TrafficControl service uses the dapr client to send messages to the Government service (for communicating speeding violations to the CJIB).

 ## DIY instructions

 First open the `Assignment 4` folder in this repo in VS Code.
 Then open the [dapr documentation](https://github.com/dapr/docs) and start hacking away.
-Make sure you use the default Reddis pub/sub component provided out of the box by dapr.
+Make sure you use the default Redis pub/sub component provided out of the box by dapr.

 ## Step by step instructions